sarthak1682/Research_Study/src/site/notes/Coursework/SoSe24/Phil_ML/Can Machines Learn How Clouds Work? The Epistemic Implications of Machine Learning Methods in Climate Science.md

 ---
 Conclusion
-Although I do agree with the main thrust of the this strand of thought, which is basically end-to-end empirical training is bound to fail, but I don't do so for her reasons, if she gives any.
-She repeatedly asserts "widespread failure in neural network generalisability to the lack of process representation" but fails to give reasons.
+Although I do agree with the main thrust of the this strand of thought, which is basically end-to-end empirical training is unlikely to success, but I don't do so for her reasons, if she gives any.
+She repeatedly asserts "widespread failure in neural network generalisability to the lack of process representation" but fails to give reasons/evidence.
 This kind of claims are susceptible to math and do stand to illuminate phil of sci, but not from this paper.